 Yes, chicken breast works very well for this recipe.
 And since they have light meat, the internal temperature will be lower than the whole chicken leg.
-You also need to cook for only 15 minutes at 400ºC, of course, the timing this depends on the size and cut of the chicken breast.
+You also need to cook for only 15 minutes at 400ºC, of course, the timing depends on the size and cut of the chicken breast.
 You’re looking for the internal temperature to reach 160°F then you know the chicken is ready.

 Can you marinate the chicken overnight?

 No, I do not recommend marinating the chicken overnight.
 For most chicken marinades, it’s a great idea to marinate overnight.
-But since the lemon juice makes up such a big part of this recipe, I would not recommend it here.
+But since lemon juice makes up such a big part of this recipe, I would not recommend it here.
 You can marinate for a few hours, but any longer than that will result in tough and chewy chicken.

 Where can I find za’atar?

 you can find Za’atar in most well-stocked grocery stores, WholeFood, Middle Eastern grocers, and online

 Storing za’atar is the same as any other spice, Likewise, an airtight container in a dark cool place is best.